redeyecz/firefighter-print/tasks.md

    - Use job locking or status check
    - Return error if job is already processing

 13.4.
-Add retry audit log
+Add retry tracking with tooltip
-   - Track when manual retries occur
+   - Track each manual retry attempt with timestamp
-   - Record who initiated retry (if auth implemented)
+   - Store human-readable message for each retry result
-   - Store retry count
+   - Store retry count in job record
+   - Display retry indicator icon when retries exist
-   - Display retry history in preview
+   - Show tooltip popup on hover with full retry history

 13.5.
 Add success/error notifications
    - Show toast notification on retry success